cosmic-canopy-studio/postapoc/README.md

-# survival-game
+# PostApoc: Suviving and Thriving

-Mashing up all the things from our favorite survival games.
+Mashing up all the things great survival games in pursuit of the ultimate surthrival simulator.

 ## How to Use

-You should be able to clone this repository and run `yarn install` to get any of the necessary dependencies.
+1. Clone this repository and run `yarn install`.

-Once you're done installing, simply run `yarn dev` and the game should begin to run.
-You'll have to open an internet browser and go to the port that the game is running on (usually `localhost:8080` by default).

-The game opens up to a main menu.
-Only the "Start Game" button does anything - the other two are placeholders.
-If you click "Start Game", you'll be taken to a black screen with a small sprite.
-You can move the sprite with the arrow keys.
-This starter kit is far from feature complete, but it's meant to take away the boilerplate that can come with getting a Phaser 3 + TypeScript project up-and-running.

-Running `yarn dev` runs the game in development mode, which produces larger bundle sizes but compiles faster and provides better debug support.
-If you desire a smaller game bundle or to host your game on a server, you can use `yarn build:prod` to compile the project into an optimized bundle.
-You can use `yarn prod` to run your game locally with production compilation, but this will cause your hot reloading to take longer.
+2. Run `yarn dev --open` opens the game in a browser at `localhost:8080`.

+Click "Start Game" or press space bar to start.

 ## Milestones

-One intent of this project is to illustrate the evolution of a game over time.
-As such, major milestones, linked to both commits and branches, are documented here to give folks a chance to get moment in time glances at different stages.
+This project exposes the evolution of it's development over time in the form of milestones.
+Major milestones, linked to branches, are documented to give moment in time windows in to the game and it's code at different stages.

 ### Milestone 1: Phaser3 getting started

-Followed the [basic getting started guide](https://newdocs.phaser.io/docs/3.55.2) to create a basic "Hellow World" app.
+Followed the [basic getting started guide](https://newdocs.phaser.io/docs/3.55.2) to create a basic "Hello World" app.
 [Milestone 1 branch](https://github.com/Unnamed-GameDev-Studio/survival-game/tree/milestone-1).

 ### Milestone 2: An opinionated mashup of starter kits